 Can pregnant girls get vaccinated?

-White paper authors embrace HealthyWomen, together with the next organizations: Grownup Vaccine Entry Coalition, American School of Obstetricians and Gynecologists, American Public Well being Affiliation, AHIP, Affiliation of Maternal & Youngster Well being Applications, Affiliation of Ladies’s Well being, Obstetrics and Neonatal Nurses, Immunization Motion Coalition, March of Dimes, Nationwide Affiliation of Hispanic Nurses, Nationwide Black Nurses Affiliation, Nationwide Coalition for Toddler Well being, Nationwide Minority High quality Discussion board, Society for Maternal-Fetal Drugs, and Vaccinate Your Household.
+White paper authors embody HealthyWomen, together with the next organizations: Grownup Vaccine Entry Coalition, American School of Obstetricians and Gynecologists, American Public Well being Affiliation, AHIP, Affiliation of Maternal & Youngster Well being Packages, Affiliation of Ladies’s Well being, Obstetrics and Neonatal Nurses, Immunization Motion Coalition, March of Dimes, Nationwide Affiliation of Hispanic Nurses, Nationwide Black Nurses Affiliation, Nationwide Coalition for Toddler Well being, Nationwide Minority High quality Discussion board, Society for Maternal-Fetal Drugs, and Vaccinate Your Household.